maciejjankowski/pizzadreams/README.md

 * Real-life projects!
 * Beautiful 🧚‍♀️ PREMIUM 🧚‍♀️ design for free!
 * Work with a Professional Product Owner™️ 👨‍💻
-* Get free on Demo Day 🍕!
+* Get free 🍕 on Demo Day!
 * Boost your GitHub & LinkedIn with a cool project!
 * Get help with the business side of your project!